Acer Liquid Metal

 Acer Liquid MT (or Liquid Metal) is a smartphone from Acer that runs the Android operating system.
 After some rumors the smartphone was officially unveiled in October 2010.
 The smartphone runs Android 2.2 (Froyo) operating system and it is powered by an 800 MHz Qualcomm MSM7230 processor.
 It has 512 MB of RAM and 512 MB ROM.
-The device is capable of 4-finger-multitouch input and has integrated GPS too.
-It has a 5 MP camera.
+The device is capable of 4-finger-multitouch input and has integrated GPS, along with a 5 megapixel camera.

 Specifications

 Hardware

 The specifications according to the Acer website in October 2010: